forlond/phpunit-testing-tools/docs/symfony_mailer.md

 Finally, when all the expectations are in place, call the `assert` method.

-In case the number of assertions do not match the number of sent messages, then the test will fail.
+In case the number of assertions do not match the number of messages, then the test will fail.
 This is the default behaviour, but it can be disabled by using the `disableStrictSize` method.

 > [!NOTE]
-> For the non-strict sequence mode when a sent message matches a constraint, then that expectation is not considered
+> For the non-strict sequence mode when a message matches a constraint, then that expectation is not considered
 > again for the remaining sent messages.

 > [!NOTE]
-> When a sent message is not found for an assertion, then the test fails.
+> When a message is not found for an assertion, then the test fails.

 ### Constraints